Crazy-MT/IdealRecorder/README_EN.md

 ## feature

+- Recording data has been modified to increase the volume output of recorded audio
 - Customizable recording parameters (sampling rate, number of bits, single and dual channel)
 - Easy to use, call start to start recording, call stop to stop recording.
 - Support for setting the maximum recording voice duration.
 It will automatically stop when maximum duration comes.